- Data extracted in February 2017. Most recent data: Further Eurostat information, Main tables and Database. Planned article update: February 2018.

 Source data for tables and figures (MS Excel)

-- Regulation 1157/2010 of 9 December 2010 implementing Regulation 1177/2003 concerning Community statistics on income and living conditions (EU-SILC), as regards the 2012 list of target secondary variables on housing conditions
+- Regulation (EU) No 1157/2010 of 9 December 2010 implementing Regulation 1177/2003 concerning Community statistics on income and living conditions (EU-SILC), as regards the 2012 list of target secondary variables on housing conditions

-- European Commission — Directorate-General for Employment, Social Affairs & Inclusion — Employment and social developments in Europe (2013)
+- European Commission — Directorate-General for Employment, Social Affairs & Inclusion — Employment and Social Development in Europe (2016)

-- European Commission — Directorate-General for Employment, Social Affairs & Inclusion — Employment and social situation quarterly review — September 2013
+- European Commission — Directorate-General for Employment, Social Affairs & Inclusion — Employment and Social Development in Europe — Quarterly Review — Winter 2016

 - European Commission — Directorate-General for Employment, Social Affairs & Inclusion — Homelessness